swiftlang/swift/docs/GenericsManifesto.md

 ### Conditional conformances (*)

-*This feature has been accepted in [SE-0143](https://github.com/apple/swift-evolution/blob/master/proposals/0143-conditional-conformances.md) and is planned for release in SWIFT_VERSION_HERE.*
+*This feature has been accepted in [SE-0143](https://github.com/apple/swift-evolution/blob/master/proposals/0143-conditional-conformances.md) and is under development.*

 Conditional conformances express the notion that a generic type will conform to a particular protocol only under certain circumstances.
 For example, `Array` is `Equatable` only when its elements are `Equatable`: